Fried clams, shipbuilding history and arty seaside towns are some of the draw-cards of Cape Ann.

 Queen Anne of England was the inspiration for the naming of Cape Ann in 1623 when Pilgrims landed at Plymouth Rock.

-Besides marine activities, Gloucester is also home to one of America’s oldest continuously working art colonies.
-Rocky Neck Art Colony is where many local artists have studios and galleries. open to the public, and checking out the local art will give you the perfect peek into the culture of Cape Ann.
+Besides marine and historical activities, Gloucester is also home to one of America’s oldest continuously working art colonies.
+Rocky Neck Art Colony is where many local artists have studios and galleries.
+This is open to the public, and checking out the local art will give you the perfect peek into the culture of Cape Ann.

 3: ROCKPORT IS OUT OF A MOVIE SET

-The former fishing village of Rockport looks like a movie set, with colourful fishermen’s shacks house art studios, trinket shops and restaurants.
+The former fishing village of Rockport looks like a movie set, with colorful fishermen’s shacks house art studios, trinket shops and restaurants.